Capability 15 · Lead Others

 - Every quarter, something you were doing becomes someone else's growth edge.

 Delegate or die.
 Scaling a company means scaling yourself out of it, one responsibility at a time — forcing an area until it's forming, then letting it flow without you.
-And delegation is an investment, not a time-save: it will not be faster tomorrow, but it will be faster in a month or two, for sure.
-Refuse to make the investment and the wall arrives on schedule — everything comes crashing down on the one person who never let go.
+The trap is that delegation is an investment, not a time-save: it will not be faster tomorrow.
+It will be faster in a month or two, for sure — but founders live in tomorrow, so "it's quicker if I just do it" wins every day, and the company quietly gets capped at the size of your calendar.
+Refuse the investment long enough and the wall arrives on schedule: everything comes crashing down on the one person who never let go.

 Align delegation with growth edges and it works like magic.
 "What's your growth edge?" — "People management." — "Great: from now on, you lead the weekly product check-ins."
 You're shedding exactly what you needed to shed, in the shape of the growth they asked for.